 The menu here consists almost entirely of small plates, and you’re going to want to sample each one, so either bring as many people as you can or combine tables with the party next to you.
-Definitely start with a couple of their classics - the grilled corn, and the white anchovies - but don’t be afraid to branch out, because plates like the taco with uni and caviar or smoked duck with za’atar, are the only ones of their kind in the city.
-You can go really rich with dishes like seared foie gras, stay relatively healthy with the pickled beets and goat cheese salad, or just have fun with bone marrow chased by a sherry luge.
+Definitely start with a couple of their classics - the grilled corn, and the white anchovies - but don’t be afraid to branch out, because plates like the uni bocadillo or smoked duck with za’atar, are the only ones of their kind in the city.

 Don’t skimp on the drinks, either.
 The entire concept of tapas was invented to make us feel better about sitting down in a bar and drinking for hours at a time (one of many reasons why we wouldn’t mind a vacation home in Spain).
-In keeping with that tradition, Toro has a cocktail menu filled with ingredients you keep telling yourself you’re going to put in your home bar but never will, a manageable wine list that you can read without feeling like you need a bookmark, and taps filled with some of our best local beers, like Night Shift and Lord Hobo.
+In keeping with that tradition, Toro has a cocktail menu filled with ingredients you keep telling yourself you’re going to put in your home bar but never will, and a manageable wine list that you can read without feeling like you need a bookmark.
 Even if you’re planning to do a full dinner elsewhere, Toro is a great place to start or end your night in the South End with drinks and snacks.
 In fact, if you don’t leave work early to snag one of Toro’s outdoor tables on every 80 degree day, you’re doing summer wrong.

 If we had to live with just two basic ingredients for the rest of our lives, bread and tomato might be what we’d choose.
 The dystopian state that imposed this rule on us would definitely suck, but at least we’d always be able to enjoy this perfect dish.